Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Step 8 Flip the triangles face up.
 Press the seam toward the small triangles.

-You have made four no waste flying geese units at a time!
+You have made four no waste flying geese units at one time!

 Step 9 Trim the dog ears.
 You should not need to "square up" the flying geese units.

 Finished!
-Told ya it would be easy! :-)
+Told ya it would be easy, and fast! :-)

 Now you can use your no waste flying geese units in quilt blocks!
 Try making a sawtooth star quilt block pattern.